-Simply put, this refers to what the business needs in order to keeps its doors open or significantly reduce losses.
-The specific requirements can be influenced by the economy (has there been a drop in sales or is the company facing imminent closure?); technological (can employees be replaced by automated process or technological developments); or structural (is the company getting a “makeover” and restructuring its processes?).
+Simply put, this refers to what the business needs to keep its doors open or significantly reduce losses.
+The specific requirements can be influenced by the economy (has there been a drop in sales or is the company facing imminent closure?); technological (can employees be replaced by an automated process or technological developments); or structural (is the company getting a “makeover” and restructuring its processes?).

 A fair retrenchment process and your legal rights in South Africa.

 As mentioned before, being retrenched isn’t just as simple as your employer giving you notice.
 South African law, specifically section 189 of the Labour Relations Act, states that employers cannot retrench employees without following due process.
 Failure to do so could land the employer in legal hot water (more on this later in the feature).

 1. Get invited to and attend a Consultation.